Silverse/TFG-vbox-cuckoo/README.md

 ## What it does for now
 Tested on Ubuntu 14.04 LTS, VirtualBox 4.3.10 and Cuckoo 1.2.
-Creates a user in the system for Cuckoo usage.
+- Creates a user in the system for Cuckoo usage.
-Creates a Vbox VM with proper configuration (network, system and so on).
+- Creates a Vbox VM with proper configuration to avoid detection (new IP, RAM, and so on).
-Configures a vsftpd server to be used in the VM.
+- Configures a vsftpd server to be used in the VM.
-Applies the @nsmfoo 's antivmdetection measures (in and out of the VM) except the DSDT table because my laptop have too many cores to fit the Vbox maximum (the lines are commented but not erased) and other automated measures like changing the default IP's, disabling firewalls, etc.
+- Applies registry keys mofications and vbox extra info copying the information of the system that it's been runing on (using @nsmfoo 's antivmdetection script except the DSDT table because my laptop have too many cores to fit the Vbox maximum (the lines are commented but not erased))
+- Other in-guest measures like changing the default IP's, disabling windows-firewall, automatic updates...
-Downloads and installs all the prerequisites of Cuckoo and antivmdetection (Not truly tested yet).
+- Downloads and installs all the prerequisites of Cuckoo and antivmdetection --> Needs to be fully tested.
-Modifies cuckoo's configuration files to work with the system.
+- Modifies cuckoo's configuration files to work with the system.
+- Uses a AutoHotKey script to mimic human behaviour.
+- Creates random files and cache and browsing history of some time before the current date.
+- Allow the VM to have internet connection but firewalling it, limiting the SMTP traffic, and the total number of connections (Trying to avoid being part of spam and DDoS during the analysis)--> Needs to be fully tested.

+Everything from an easy menu of 1-5 inputs :D

 ## Last PaFish's (@a0rtega) analysis output
 [pafish] Start